mbusarello/Automatic-Detection-of-Ditches-and-Natural-Streams-from-Digital-Elevation-Models-Using-Deep-Learning/README.md

 3. separating_channels.py

-Splits the raster data between channel type, creating a copy with only ditches and another with only streams.
+Splits the raster data between channel type, creating a copy with only ditches and one with only streams.

 4. buffering_raster.py